charlielor/blt2/docs/developerGuide.md

 jQuery is used throughout (as required by Bootstrap for their JS functionality) BLT2 and the majority of the JS code resides under ```$(document).ready(function() { ... });```.
 BLT2 also uses a number of third-party, open-sourced libraries to help facilitate the application such as [Charts.js](http://www.chartjs.org), [DataTables](https://datatables.net) and [Select2](http://select2.github.io).

-Here is an example from ```maintenance.js``` that, when the enable/disable button has been click, make a call to the server to enable/disable Receiver.
+Here is an example from ```maintenance.js``` that, when the enable/disable button for a Receiver has been click, makes a call to the server to enable/disable a Receiver.
 ```javascript
 // When the user click a button within the receiver table, enable or disable the receiver
 $('.receiver').click(function() {